University of Arkansas: Research

+Distinguished Professor Peter Stuart Ungar, a palaeoanthropologist and palaeoecologist in the Department of Environmental Dynamics, has pioneered novel methods of reconstructing the diets of extant and extinct animals.
+In particular, Ungar has used dental microwear to determine the diets of extinct hominins such as Australopithecus, Paranthropus, and Homo naledi, overturning earlier assumptions about ancient hominin diets that were based solely on jaw and tooth morphology.
+In addition to his research on hominins, Ungar has also used dental microwear to study the diets of extinct victoriapithecids, cercopithecids, pliopithecids, lemurs, rodents, felids, hyaenids, canids, ursids, tragulids, cervids, bovids, suids, and tyrannosaurids.
+In 2024, Ungar was chosen to become a member of the National Academy of Sciences of the United States of America for his contributions to the study of the diets of ancient organisms.

 Athletics

 The mascot for the University of Arkansas is the Razorback, a type of wild boar, and Arkansas teams are often referred to as the Hogs (shortened version of Razorbacks).
 The school competes in the Southeastern Conference (SEC) in Division I of the NCAA.
-No school in the SEC has won more total national championships than Arkansas; and only 4 schools nationwide (UCLA, Southern California, Stanford, and Oklahoma State) have won more national titles than the Razorbacks.

-From 1971 through 2007, Arkansas had completely separate men's and women's athletic departments.
+From 1971 through 2007, Arkansas had separate men's and women's athletic departments.
 On January 1, 2008, the two departments merged, leaving fellow SEC school Tennessee as the only remaining NCAA Division I school with separate men's and women's athletic programs.

 Football

 A football team began representing the University of Arkansas in 1894 and has since become one of the nation's top 25 programs in terms of all-time wins at the Football Bowl Subdivision level.
 The program was a charter member of the Southwest Conference (SWC) in 1915 and remained in that conference until departing for the Southeastern Conference in 1991, where Arkansas has remained.
 From 1915 to 1991, the Razorbacks won the SWC championship 13 times and the national championship in the 1964 season, with great success coming under coaches Frank Broyles, Lou Holtz and Ken Hatfield.
 Today, the team plays its home games on campus at Donald W. Reynolds Razorback Stadium, or at War Memorial Stadium, located in Little Rock, making the University of Arkansas the only Division I program with two home stadia.
 Arkansas has also had recent success in the Bowl Championship Series (BCS) era, obtaining its first BCS berth in the 2011 Sugar Bowl and climbing as high as #3 in the BCS rankings in 2011 under Bobby Petrino.